StereoKit/StereoKit-Docs/docs/Pages/StereoKit/SK/Shutdown.md

 ```csharp
 static void Shutdown()
 ```
-Shuts down all StereoKit initialized systems.
+Cleans up all StereoKit initialized systems.
 Release your own StereoKit created assets before calling this.
+This is for cleanup only, and should not be used to exit the application, use SK.Quit for that instead.
+Calling this function is unnecessary if using SK.Run, as it is called automatically there.
 </div>